mila-iqia/blocks/docs/index.rst

 * Automatic creation of monitoring channels (*limited support*)
 * Application of graph transformations, such as dropout (*limited support*)

-In the feature we also hope to support:
+In the future we also hope to support:

 * Saving and resuming of training
 * Monitoring and analyzing values during training progress (on the training set